DanielsData91/danielsdata91.github.io/index.md

   <h2 class="about-heading">1.
 Introduction</h2>

-  </h3>Problem</h3>
+  <p><strong>Problem</strong><br>
   Each year, the USA faces a challenging influenza season with rising infection rates, especially among the growing elderly population.
-To manage this effectively, staffing agencies must strategically allocate healthcare workers to hospitals in states projected to have the highest influenza-related mortality rates in the coming year.
+To manage this effectively, staffing agencies must strategically allocate healthcare workers to hospitals in states projected to have the highest influenza-related mortality rates in the coming year.</p>

-  </h3>Analysis Approach</h3>
+  <p><strong>Analysis Approach</strong><br>
   Used descriptive analysis to identify the most vulnerable groups and assess the demographic impact of influenza, highlighting high-risk populations.
 Mapped geographic regions with the highest mortality rates and identified seasonal patterns in influenza outbreaks to predict peak periods.
-Analyzed correlations between mortality rates and vulnerable population segments, enabling precise forecasting for effective resource allocation.
+Analyzed correlations between mortality rates and vulnerable population segments, enabling precise forecasting for effective resource allocation.</p>

-  </h3>Targeted Distribution Strategy</h3>
+  <p><strong>Targeted Distribution Strategy</strong><br>
   The objective was to pinpoint the U.S. regions most in need of support during the influenza season, ensuring optimal medical staff distribution for maximum impact.
-By forecasting high-risk areas and vulnerable populations, this approach supports efficient staffing decisions and improved preparedness for the upcoming influenza season.
+By forecasting high-risk areas and vulnerable populations, this approach supports efficient staffing decisions and improved preparedness for the upcoming influenza season.</p>

   <h2 class="about-heading">2.
 Approach - Staff Distribution</h2>

-  </h3>WHO - Individuals over 65 years</h3>
+  <p><strong>WHO - Individuals over 65 years</strong><br>
   Conducted a descriptive analysis to quantify the composition of influenza-related mortality rates across age groups, revealing that individuals over 65 are most vulnerable—confirming key assumptions for the staffing agency.
-These findings allow the agency to prioritize resources and tailor staffing levels based on age-related risk
+These findings allow the agency to prioritize resources and tailor staffing levels based on age-related risk.</p>

-  </h3>WHERE - Southern Region of the USA</h3>
+  <p><strong>WHERE - Southern Region of the USA</strong><br>
-By further identifying geographic locations with concentrated populations of vulnerable individuals, by using a geospatial analysis, the agency gains clear, data-backed guidance on where to allocate medical staff for the greatest impact.
-This insight enables strategic workforce deployment
+  By identifying geographic locations with concentrated populations of vulnerable individuals using geospatial analysis, the agency gains clear, data-backed guidance on where to allocate medical staff for the greatest impact.
+This insight enables strategic workforce deployment.</p>

-  </h3>WHEN - November - April</h3>
+  <p><strong>WHEN - November to April</strong><br>
-In addition, historical trend analysis of seasonal influenza patterns visualized in a line graph allows the agency to predict peak infection periods.
-Armed with this predictive insight, the agency can deploy staff ahead of peak times, maximizing readiness and reducing patient overload.
-Ultimately enhancing the efficiency and effectiveness of its services.
+  Historical trend analysis of seasonal influenza patterns visualized in a line graph allows the agency to predict peak infection periods.
+Armed with this predictive insight, the agency can deploy staff ahead of peak times, maximizing readiness and reducing patient overload, ultimately enhancing the efficiency and effectiveness of its services.</p>

   <h2 class="about-heading">3.
 Conclusion and Recommendations</h2>

-  </h3>Implement a Localized Vaccine Campaign</h3>
+  <p><strong>Implement a Localized Vaccine Campaign</strong><br>
   Target states with higher death counts among vulnerable groups to maximize immunization efforts.
-A focused vaccination drive could lower infection rates by approximately 20% in high-risk areas, improving seasonal readiness.
+A focused vaccination drive could lower infection rates by approximately 20% in high-risk areas, improving seasonal readiness.</p>

-  </h3>Launch an Educational Campaign</h3>
+  <p><strong>Launch an Educational Campaign</strong><br>
   Develop presentations and public events to highlight influenza risks and the critical importance of vaccinations, aiming to increase vaccination uptake among vulnerable populations by at least 30%.
-This initiative can enhance community awareness and reduce seasonal infection rates.
+This initiative can enhance community awareness and reduce seasonal infection rates.</p>

-  </h3>Conduct a Staff and Patient Survey</h3>
+  <p><strong>Conduct a Staff and Patient Survey</strong><br>
   Distribute surveys to gather insights from medical staff and patients regarding their influenza season experiences.
-Analyzing these responses will inform future staffing models and improve resource allocation strategies, potentially increasing efficiency in staff deployment by 25% based on informed feedback.
+Analyzing these responses will inform future staffing models and improve resource allocation strategies, potentially increasing efficiency in staff deployment by 25% based on informed feedback.</p>

-<h2 class="about-heading">Access to additional content</h2>
+  <h2 class="about-heading">Access to Additional Content</h2>
   <p>Access the <a href="https://public.tableau.com/shared/YQ6WCNN4P?:display_count=n&:origin=viz_share_link">Dashboard</a> on my Tableau Profile.</p>
   <p>Access the <a href="https://drive.google.com/file/d/1yu3zcjjm7o2ihsS3ddsNmiHr2e7kxUJl/view?usp=drive_link">Project Case Study Files</a> on Google Drive.</p>

 </details>
 <br>

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>